Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 Screen resolution is fairly straightforward: the higher, the better.
 Higher resolution displays and images to match them will have more fine detail, which is important for any kind of image work.

 With screen size, it’s mostly personal preference and vision.
 The standard screen sizes for laptops are 13-inch, 15-inch, and 17-inch.
 For professional use and multi-tasking in particular, though, 17-inch will give you the best screen real estate.
+13-inch is too small for many, especially working in such visually demanding workloads.

 Storage Needs: Size and Speed